Vatican Sends Mixed Signals at ‘Querida Amazonia’ Launch

 The exhortation “does not go beyond the Final Document, nor does it simply intend to give it its seal,” he wrote.
 “Francis accepts it entirely and accompanies it, guiding its reception within the synodal journey, which is in progress and certainly cannot be said to be concluded.”

 Father Spadaro added: “The Pope has written this because he wants to give an impetus to the synodal process.
-Indeed, Francis decides this time not to quote the document at all because that would give the impression of a selection of contents.
+Indeed, Francis decides this time not to quote the [final] document at all because that would give the impression of a selection of contents.
 Instead, his aim is to invite a complete reading so that it may enrich, challenge and inspire the Church: these are the very three verbs used by the pontiff.”

 German Church Reaction